 Full Title: Anatomy of a Murder

 Author: Robert Traver

-Since readers are aware of the killer from the start, Anatomy of a Murder is more of a courtroom drama than a murder mystery.
+Since readers are aware of the killer from the start, this book is more of a courtroom drama than a murder mystery.
 Yet, it has earned a spot in our list of the greatest crime novels ever thanks to its brilliant portrayal of an intriguing crime.
 The book centers on defense attorney Paul Biegler, whose client is wrongfully charged with the murder of a nearby innkeeper.

 Biegler must gather enough proof throughout the trial to persuade the district attorney to release his client.
 John D. Voelker, a justice of the Michigan Supreme Court, wrote this work under the alias Robert Traver.